c0d3ster/Ballz/Documentation/TimerSystem.md

 - Verify the scene has a time limit configured
 - Check that `IsTimerActive` is true
 - Ensure the game is not paused

-### Time Bonus Not Working
-- Verify the GameObject has a Collider set to trigger
-- Check that the player has the correct tag
-- Ensure `TimerManager.Instance` is not null

 ## Adding New Features